How Long Does Yogurt (Yoghurt) Last?

 and drinkable yogurt

 .
 The beneficial active cultures it contains promote a healthy intestinal environment.
 It is no wonder why yogurt (yoghurt) is one of the most popular dairy products in the world!
-The shelf life

 When properly stored, yogurt lasts past its printed date for the time periods indicated below: